ad-astra-8/thinkful-shopping-list-app-basic-design/README.md

         - [ ] get URL for the latest non-Beta uncompressed version of the jQuery
         - [ ] paste that URL in your index html it above your own app.js
 2. create the basic structure in your app.js
-    - [ ] define the main parts of the JS code (top part is for functions definitions; bottom part is for functions usage (and document ready))
+    - [ ] define the main parts of the JS code
+    > top part of the file is for functions and objects definitions;
+    > bottom part of the file is for functions and objects usage (as well as the $(document).ready(function () { // your code here}); statement)
-    - [ ] inside of each of them describe in plain english what are the functionalities that this app will be achieving (add items; delete items; check functions)
+    - [ ] inside of each of them describe in plain english what are the functionalities that this app will be achieving
+    > add items;
+    > delete items;
+    > check items
-    - [ ] create the functions with names but no content ("function addItem() {}")
+    - [ ] create the functions with names but no content (
+    > "function addItem() {}"
     - [ ] inside document ready specify in plain english the connection between the buttons in html and their corresponding functions
+    > /*on click on the "#BUTTON ID" button activate function called FUNCTION-NAME()*/
     - [ ] create the js code to support the connections above
-    - [ ] check if the connection between the html buttons and the related functions are working (place "alert("I've just activated the addItem() function") inside each one of the corresponding buttons);
+    - [ ] check if the connection between the html buttons and the related functions are working
+    > place "alert("I've just activated the addItem() function") inside each one of the corresponding buttons
 3. complete the functions definitions and test them line by line in your app.js
     - [ ] inside each functions write in plain english what are the steps to follow in order to achieve the functionality
     - [ ] complete one step at a time and test it